Introduction

 ANOVA Table:

 vi.
-Remarks: The calculated F values falls in
+Remarks: The calculated F value falls in

 the acceptance region.
-Thus, we have not sufficient evidence to reject all
+Thus, we do not have sufficient evidence to reject all

 three null hypotheses.